Saransh-cpp/ChaoticEncryption.jl/README.md

 The example for a particular function is available in the function's docstring itself.
 These docstrings or the API documentation is also available [here](https://saransh-cpp.github.io/ChaoticEncryption.jl/dev/).

+Other than the docstrings, comprehensive `Jupyter` notebooks displaying the features of `ChaoticEncryption.jl` are available in the [`examples`](https://github.com/Saransh-cpp/ChaoticEncryption.jl/tree/master/examples) directory.

 ## Testing

 To run the tests, execute the following in your `Julia REPL` -